Buying Guide to Well-Made and Essential Raw Denim Jackets

 In terms of adaptability, the denim jacket once again trails just behind jeans.
 It lends itself exceptionally well to layered looks.
 Usually, it’s the cherry on top, the pièce de résistance, the exclamation point on a carefully considered workwear outfit.

-It might not go with everything—it’s jarring when paired with dress slacks or crisp dress shirts—but there’s virtually nothing in the workwear category that won’t pair effortlessly with a well-made denim jacket.
+It might not go with everything—it’s can be jarring when paired with dress slacks or crisp dress shirts—but there’s virtually nothing in the workwear category that won’t pair effortlessly with a well-made denim jacket.

 How To Identify a Well-Made Raw Denim Jacket